krazy527/daily-learning-log/README.md

-# Bootstrap
+# Automation Testing

-This is an experimental project on Bootstrap.
+This is an experimental project on Automation Testing.